 For our 80th season we have nine concerts (including a mini festival), and will see and hear wonderful music played by musicians from Albania/Greece, Finland, France, Hungary, Spain and, of course, the UK.

 We hope you will join us!

-While our 2020/21 season had to be cancelled due to the coronavirus pandemic, we hope that we will be able to resume as planned in September 2021.
-The safety of our musicians, guests, members and volunteers is always paramount; we will follow Government guidance and implement any security measures that may be required.
+The safety of our musicians, guests, members and volunteers is always paramount.
+We will follow Government guidance and implement any security measures that may be required.